MoOx/moox/content/blog/keep-in-sync-git-repos-on-github-gitlab-bitbucket.md

 mirrors_ of your repos somewhere else.

-**Here is a nice trick to keep in sync real git repos on multiple places** like GitLab and BitBuckets, that you can pull and push to, without any efforts after a quick initial setup.
+**Here is a nice trick to keep in sync real git repos on multiple places** like GitLab and BitBucket, that you can pull and push to, without any efforts after a quick initial setup.
 Not read-only mirrors.
 Real repos.
 And this **just be relying on git pull and push features**.

-_Reminder: to be safe setup SSH and Two factor Auth (2FA) for all places (except for BitBuckets, cause it’s not compatible with the CLI tool)._
+_Reminder: to be safe setup SSH and Two factor Auth (2FA) for all places (except for BitBucket, cause it’s not compatible with the CLI tool)._

 <!--([Looking for the tl;dr?](#tldr))-->